Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

-\textit{Introduction. ---} Many fundamental problems in physics reduce to the study of Hamiltonian systems with two degrees of freedom.
+\textit{Introduction. ---} Many fundamental problems in physics reduce to the study of Hamiltonian systems with several degrees of freedom.
 Examples include the restricted three-body problem, the motion of atomic chains in a periodic potential (the Frenkel–Kontorova model), the description of particle orbits in accelerators, and the acceleration of cosmic particles (Fermi acceleration)~\cite{Lichtenberg-2013}.
 At the same time, the equations governing the dynamics of nonlinear systems are, in the most interesting cases, typically non-integrable.
-According to H. Poincaré, non-integrability arises from the presence of unstable hyperbolic points in phase space, which gives rise to homoclinic structures of trajectories near the separatrix~\cite{Poincare-1967, Kozlov-1983}.
-In dynamical systems, variations of parameters may lead to resonance capture (both primary and secondary), the formation of stochastic layers around the separatrix, resonance overlap, and ultimately the onset of global chaos~\cite{Chirikov-1971, Chirikov-1979}.
+According to Poincaré, non-integrability arises from the presence of unstable hyperbolic points in phase space, which gives rise to homoclinic structures of trajectories near the separatrix~\cite{Poincare-1967, Kozlov-1983}.
+In dynamical systems, variations of parameters may lead to resonance capture (both primary and secondary), the formation of stochastic layers around the separatrix, resonance overlap, and ultimately the onset of global chaos~\cite{Chirikov-1971, Chirikov-1979} with the fractal boundaries between the regular and chaotic regions~\cite{Zaslavsky-2005}.
 The scenario outlined above is rather general; however, for practically relevant systems, fundamental questions remain unanswered: \textit{Does a boundary exist between chaos and order in phase space?} \textit{What is the structure of the fractal geometry of stochastic regions?}